edresch/coalescence/coalescence.md

 * "One should know oneself to be the ***Supreme Brahman*** free from all bondage, merit and demerit, past and future, and also from cause and effect.
 Unlike the knowledge gained through the eyes etc. ***The knowledge of the Knower does not cease to exist.*** Like the heat and light of the sun, the Knowledge which is changeless, eternal and self-effulgent has an existence in the Self entirely independent of everything else. ***The Self is always the same in all beings and free from old age, death, and fear."*** - [Upadesa Sahasri](https://www.shastras.com/adi-sankara/upadesa-sahasri/)

+* "The One is without boundaries.
+Nothing exists outside of it to border it.
+The One cannot be investigated.
+Nothing exists apart from it to investigate it.
+The One cannot be measured.
+Nothing exists external to it to measure it.
+It is not right to think of it as a God or as like God.
+It is more than just God.
+Nothing is above it.
+Nothing rules it.
+Since everything exists within it, it does not exist within anything. ***Since it is not dependent on anything it is eternal.*** It is absolutely complete and so needs nothing.
+It is utterly perfect.
+Light." - [The Secret Book of John](http://www.gnosis.org/naghamm/apocjn-davies.html)

 * "What was it like to wake up after having never gone to sleep?
 That was when you were born.
 You didn't come into this world, you came out of it.
 You are something the whole universe is doing in the same way that a wave is something that the whole ocean is doing." - [Alan Watts](https://genius.com/Alan-watts-the-real-you-annotated)

 * *"Close your eyes and think about it.* Can you pin down the “I” that is having experiences?
 Can you put a boundary or border on it?
 Can you confine it to a definitive space?
 The answer you will come to is that you can’t put anything finite around “I.” It’s not a finite thing, whatever it is. ***“I” is therefore infinite."*** - [Mark Gober, An End to Upside Down Thinking](https://www.goodreads.com/book/show/39022157)